muvox-io/euphonium/docs/technical/adding-new-plugin.md

 ### Using libraries

-If your plugin is going to rely on existing libraries, then you'll need to load the into the repo (preferably as sub-modules), and tell the build system about the additional libraries.
+If your plugin is going to rely on existing external C/C++ libraries, then you'll need to load them into the repo (preferably as sub-modules), and tell the build system about the additional libraries.
 For example, if you want to add a display using the awesome `u8g2` library, you could add the required libraries as git submodules like so:

 ```sh
 git submodule add ../../olikraus/u8g2 euphonium/u8g2